edg-l/edgarluque.com/content/blog/bencode-parser-with-nom.md

 type BenResult<'a> = IResult<&'a [u8], Value<'a>, Error<&'a [u8]>>;
 ```

-We use `&'a [u8]` since thats the type of data our parsers will be dealing with.
+We use `&[u8]` since thats the type of data our parsers will be dealing with.

 # Representing all the possible bencode value types